-CHM 4860, 4861: Cooperative Education Project II (1-6, 1-6) Students can obtain information from the Department Chair.
+CHM 4860, 4861: Cooperative Education Project II (1-6, 1-6)

-CHM 4910, 4911: Chemistry Research I, II (1-3, 1-3)

-An original investigation under the direction of a member of the faculty.
+CHM 4910, 4911: Chemistry Research I, II (1-3, 1-3) Prerequisite: Permission of instructor An original investigation under the direction of a member of the staff.
 Three to nine laboratory hours per week.

-CHM 4950, 4951: Special Topics in Chemistry (1-3, 1-3)
+CHM 4950, 4951: Special Topics in Chemistry (1-3, 1-3) Prerequisite: Permission of instructor

 Pursuit of some subject which is not normally covered in a regularly scheduled class.
-(May be used in the B.A. degree program to satisfy area requirements in analytical, organic, inorganic, or physical chemistry courses, if agreed upon in advance and in writing by the instructor and the department chair.)
+(May be used in the B.A. degree program to satisfy area requirements in analytical, organic, inorganic, or physical chemistry courses, if agreed upon in advance and in writing by the instructor and the department chairman.)

-CHM 4970: Independent Study (1-3)

-This course provides instruction in chemistry beyond that of the traditional curriculum.
+CHM 4970: Independent Study (1-3) This course provides instruction in chemistry beyond that of the traditional curriculum.
 Course may be lab/lecture/field work intensive, dependent on topic.
 This course is designed for advanced students and is in addition to and not a substitution for any existing course.
-No portion of this course may conflict with the guidelines set forth in the UVa Wise catalog concerning independent study.
+No portion of this course may conflict with the guidelines set forth in the UVa-Wise catalog concerning independent study.